I’m no YouTube sensation, but I’ve gotten 50,000+ views on many of my videos. I contribute this to YouTube video SEO.

 Make Yours Betters – better than whoever’s in the top results, that’s what SEO’s all about.

-5. Upload The Video With Your Keyword As The File Name
+5. Use The Keyword In The File Name

 7. Write a Long Description With Keywords, Timestamps, Links

-Keywords – include your keyword in the first sentence since the first 160 characters are used as the meta description which appear directly in search results.
-Craft this sentence (or two) wisely since people will read this to determine whether they will click on YOUR link.
-Also include your keyword 1-2 other times in your video description, naturally of course.
+Include Keyword In The First Sentence – both YouTube and Google use the first 160 characters as the meta description which appears in search results.
+Craft this sentence (or two) wisely since people will read this to determine whether they will click on your video.
+A rule of thumb is to naturally use your keyword about 2-3 total times in your video description.

 - :21 (21 seconds)